Tuberculosis and Antimicrobial Resistance

 Centres of Excellence

-Our specialist Centres, Units and Institutes lead research into tuberculosis and anti-microbial Resistance.
+Our specialist Centres, Institutes and Units lead research into tuberculosis and anti-microbial Resistance.
 By uniting clinical, scientific and operational expertise, they drive innovation in diagnostics, treatment and disease elimination, working with global partners to reduce burden and improve health outcomes.

 Meet the team tackling tuberculosis and antimicrobial resistance through world-class research and practical solutions.